 Even something as simple as having a foreign object in the eye can cause serious injuries, such as:

-Eye injuries can have permanent and life changing consequences, so if you sustained this type of injury in an accident or at work, please contact one of the knowledgeable and compassionate personal injury lawyers at Lafferty, Gallagher & Scott, LLC by calling 419-241-5500.
+Eye injuries can have permanent and life-changing consequences, so if you sustained this type of injury in an accident or at work, please contact one of the knowledgeable and compassionate personal injury lawyers at Lafferty, Gallagher & Scott, LLC by calling our office.